elucian/bee/syntax/composite.md

 **Note:**
 * Empty parenthesis () are not required for unknown capacity.
-* Arrays are initialized using ":=" and can not be declared with ε.
+* Arrays are initialized using ":=" and can not be declared with ∈.

 **example**